-E16 Measurement.
-P40 observed dimension (was observed in): E54 Dimension E17 Type Assignment.
-P42 assigned (was assigned by): E55 Type

-Quantification:

-many to many (0,n:0,n)

-Scope note:

 This property associates an instance of E13 Attribute Assignment with the instance of E1 CRM Entity used in the attribution.
 The instance of E1 CRM Entity here plays the role of the range of the attribution.

 The kind of attribution made should be documented using P177 assigned property type.

-Examples:

-February 1997 Current Ownership Assessment of Martin Doerr's silver cup (E13) assigned Martin Doerr (E21) 01 June 1997 Identifier Assignment of the silver cup donated by Martin Doerr (E15) assigned object identifier 232
+- February 1997 Current Ownership Assessment of Martin Doerr's silver cup (E13) assigned Martin Doerr (E21) (fictitious) - 01 June 1997 Identifier Assignment of the silver cup donated by Martin Doerr (E15) assigned object identifier 232(fictitious) - the examination of MS Sinai Greek 418 (E13) assigned unsupported (E55) (Honey and Pickwoad, 2010)

-In First Order Lo ogic:

-$P141(x,y) \Rightarrow E13(x)$ $P141(x,y) \Rightarrow E1(y)$

-P142 used cor nstituent (was used in)
+P142 used constituent (was used in)

-Domain:

-E15 Identifier Assignment

-Range:

-- E90 Symbolic Object

-Subproperty of:

 E7 Activity.
-P16 used specific object (was used for): E70 Thing
+P16 used specific object (was used for): E70 Thing many to many (0:n,0:n)

-Quantification:

-Qualitification. many to many (0:n,0:n)

-S

-Scope note: This property associates an instance of E15 Identifier Assignment with the instance of E90 Symbolic Object used as constituent of an instance of E42 Identifier in this act of assignment.
+This property associates an instance of E15 Identifier Assignment with the instance of E90 Symbolic Object used as constituent of an instance of E42 Identifier in this act of assignment.

-Examples:

-1 • On June 1, 2001 assigning the personal name identifier "Guillaume, de Machaut, ca. 1300-1377" (E15) used constituent "ca. 1300-1377" (E41)

-Assigning a uniform title to the anonymous textual work known as 'The Adoration of the Shepherds'(E15) used constituent 'Coventry' (E41)

-Assigning a uniform title to Pina Bausch's choreographic work entitled 'Rite of spring' (E15) used constituent '(Choreographic Work: Bausch)'(E90)

-• Assigning a uniform title to the motion picture directed in 1933 by Merian C. Cooper and Ernest

-B. Schoedsack and entitled 'King Kong' (E15) used constituent '1933' (E41)

-Assigning the corporate name identifier 'Univerza v Ljubljani.
-Oddelek za bibliotekarstvo' to The Department for library science of the University of Ljubljana (E15) used constituent 'Univerza v Ljubljani' (E42)
+- On June 1, 2001 assigning the personal name identifier "Guillaume, de Machaut, ca. 1300-1377" (E15) used constituent "ca. 1300-1377" (E41) (Kelly, 2014) - Assigning a uniform title to the anonymous textual work known as 'The Adoration of the Shepherds' (E15) used constituent 'Coventry' (E41) (Britannica, 1998) - Assigning a uniform title to Pina Bausch's choreographic work entitled 'Rite of spring' (E15) used constituent '(Choreographic Work: Bausch)' (E90) (Brandstetter&Klein, 2015) - Assigning a uniform title to the motion picture directed in 1933 by Merian C. Cooper and Ernest B. Schoedsack and entitled 'King Kong' (E15) used constituent '1933' (E41) (Goldner&Turner, 1976) - Assigning the corporate name identifier 'Univerza v Ljubljani.
+Oddelek za bibliotekarstvo' to The Department for library science of the University of Ljubljana (E15) used constituent 'Univerza v Ljubljani' (E42) (Department of Library and Information Science and Book Studies Library, University of Ljubljana, 2018)